Solving loud noise (RFI) issues

 E4E07 How can you determine if line noise interference is being generated within your home?

-C. By turning off the AC power line main circuit breaker and listening on a battery operated radio.
+C. By turning off the AC power line main circuit breaker and listening on a battery-operated radio.

 What’s next?
 If turning off the main breaker and listening on a battery-operated radio removes the interference, then next steps would be to turn the main breaker on and turn each individual breaker off till the noisy circuit is found.
 Next, find the item on that breaker causing the issue, which might be the breaker itself.
 If it is the breaker, then you should replace it and keep your house from a possible fire.
 If it’s a device on that circuit, replace it.